.

 Where available the road's speed limit is displayed. (even without the GTM attached)

-The speed limit details are NOT accurate because they don't update automatically.
+The road's speed limit details are NOT accurate because they don't update automatically.

 Another airport and anther city - what's the traffic like?
 Press the green button!